Searching for

 5.2 Abstract

-Maximum 250-word abstract summarizing the topic of the proposed research.
+Provide a maximum 250-word abstract summarizing the topic of the proposed research.
 Specifically, the problems or the conditions that demonstrate the need for the research, the research question that will be addressed, the scope and proposed methodology of the work, and the expected outcomes of the project.

 5.3 Description